Show All Answers

 For individuals who are considering travel, they should consult the CDC webpage at

-Early information out of China, where COVID-19 first started, shows that older adults and people who have serious chronic medical conditions such as heart disease, diabetes and lung disease are at higher risk of becoming seriously ill.
+Stats on COVID-19 show that older adults, pregnant and recently pregnant people and people who have serious chronic medical conditions such as heart disease, diabetes and lung disease are at higher risk of becoming seriously ill.
 If you are at higher risk for serious illness from COVID-19 because of your age or because you have a serious long-term health problem, it is critically important for you to take actions to reduce your risk of becoming infected with the disease.
-For more information for people at risk for serios illness from COVID-19 visit: https://www.cdc.gov/coronavirus/2019-ncov/specific-groups/high-risk-complications.html
+For more information for people at risk for serious illness from COVID-19 visit: https://www.cdc.gov/coronavirus/2019-ncov/need-extra-precautions/index.html

 Texas Department of State Health Services has advised if you do not have health insurance, you should contact a hospital’s emergency department.
 You are strongly advised to call ahead to the hospital to ensure medical staff can properly isolate any potential COVID-19 cases.